invinst/chicago-police-data/README.md

 We want your help.

-Browse the ["repo issues" label on the Issue Tracker](https://github.com/invinst/shootings-data/issues?q=is%3Aopen+is%3Aissue+label%3A%22repo+issue%22) to see what needs help.
+Browse the ["repo issues" label on the Issue Tracker](https://github.com/invinst/shootings-data/issues?q=is%3Aopen+is%3Aissue+label%3A%22repo+issue%22) to see where help is needed.

 If you come across a problem with the repository, you can open a [new ticket](https://github.com/invinst/shootings-data/issues/new) in the tracker and use the red "repo issue" label.

-You are welcome to talk with us (the repo maintainers) on Slack: https://invisibleinstitute.signup.team/ -- please join us in the #data channel.
+You are welcome to join our community and chat with us (the repo maintainers) via Slack: https://invisibleinstitute.signup.team/ -- please join us in the #data channel.

 ### I have a question